 The last half-decade has seen the launch of several boutique watercolor paint business run by artisans.
 Some of these boutique watercolor paint makers utilize hand mulling, high pigment ratios, and ‘natural’ ingredients to differentiate themselves from the big paint makers.
-As a result, many are offering unique and exceptionally high-quality watercolor paints.
+As a result, many are offering unique, handmade, and exceptionally high-quality watercolor paints.
 I have been following some of these watercolor paint artisans via social media over the last year Hushwing, Greenleaf and Blueberry, Letter Sparrow, and Pfeiffer Art Supply to name a few.
 Many of these businesses carry hard to find pigments or have a unique focus to their paints.
 For example, Hushwing has a focus on North American earth pigments, Greenleaf and Blue Berry features Gemstone and Aztec pigments, Pfeiffer Art supply offers a bird themed collection with non-toxic pigments.

 Last month I ordered a dot card from Hushwing’s Etsy Store to give their paints a try.
 Overall it was really a lovely watercolor experience.
 The dot card arrived carefully and elegantly packaged in nested envelopes.
 The inner envelope was a striking dark blue color sealed with wax.
 Everything about the presentation says ‘slow and careful preparation’.
 The dot card its self is a nonabsorbent type paper possibly YuPo rather than traditional watercolor paper.
 I appreciate this as it enables the customer to use the dot card more like a mini paint palette mixing the different pigments without the paint seeping into the paper.
 I was able to paint a small trial painting which I think gives me a better idea of the paints’ features and quality.